Catriona Macleod, Chair

 Todd Milne

-Todd has been Nyrstar group’s Global Head of Environment since 2020.
+Todd is the General Manager of Nyrstar zinc smelter in Hobart.
 He has over 20 years’ experience in environmental, sustainability and health and safety fields.
 Prior to Nyrstar, Todd gained broad experience through a range of roles taking in: environmental economics; policy and regulation; management systems and quality; and technical advisory services.
 He has worked in regulation and capacity-building roles within a number of jurisdictions and levels of government in Australia and previously operated an environment, engineering and sustainability consultancy focussed on urban water management.
 Todd is passionate about driving advancement of ESG goals in all his endeavours.

 Frances Smith